8/6/2024

 speaker

 Yeah.
-So right now, our team's looking.
-Every year we go through the cycle of looking at, like, what's the right thing to provide?
-I know that, amongst a bunch of other things, are in consideration about what we actually share and provide going forward.
-Our goal is to provide the most meaningful insight to our investors.
+So right now our team's looking, you know, every year we go through the cycle of looking at like what's the right thing to provide.
+I know that amongst a bunch of other things are in consideration about what we actually share and provide going forward.
+Look, our goal is to provide the most meaningful insight to our investors.
 And I know that Elizabeth and the team are working through that right now.
 So I can't make any commitments now, but they work through that every year.
-And I know they're looking through it again now as we get ready for next year.
+And I know they're looking to do it again now as we get ready to enter next year.

 speaker